willsamu/lambda-todo/README.md

 # lambda-todo

 Udacity Cloud Developer Nanodegree Lambda Project.

-Implemented using only AWS Lambda, AWS API Gateway, AWS DynamoDB, AWS S3 and Auth0 to create a Todo-App.
+Implemented with the serverless framework using only AWS Lambda, AWS API Gateway, AWS DynamoDB, AWS S3 and Auth0 to create a Todo-App.

 # Setup